uqlibrary/work-test-fe/README.md

 ## Extra credit

+- comment on WCAG 2.0 AA compliance considerations
+- comment on SEO considerations
 - provide estimation of how long would it take you to implement each mini-app, comment on how long it took you to implement it
 - application deployment (provide URL to your deployed application, eg heroku, github io, or provide steps how to run it locally)
 - comment on how you'd optimise your applications on server